mbelcevic/garden-by-milos/src/site/notes/garden by Milos/Currently growing/🪴 Pseudocode poetry.md

 [[garden by Milos/🏡 home\|🏡 home]] | [[garden by Milos/currently growing\|currently growing]] | [[garden by Milos/harvest ready\|harvest ready]] | [mbelcevic.me](https://mbelcevic.me/)

 ---
-*Pseudopoetry Pseudocode is a project where I write poems inspired by coding and technology, and that look like (pseudo)code.
+*Pseudocode poetry* is a project where I write poems inspired by coding and technology, and that look like (pseudo)code.
 All illustrations in the book are AI-generated.
 The project started in 2021 in the winter*